From Statistics Explained

 Main statistical findings

-Among the Member States, Sweden produced the most roundwood (72.1 million m³) in 2011, followed by Germany, France and Finland (each producing between 50 million and 56 million m³) – see Table 1.
+Among the EU Member States, Sweden produced the most roundwood (68.9 million m³) in 2012, followed by France, Germany and Finland (each producing between 50.0 million and 56.1 million m³) — see Table 1.
 Approximately one quarter of roundwood production is used as wood for fuel and three quarters is industrial roundwood that is used either for sawnwood and veneers, or for pulp and paper production.

-There is a strong link between the volume of roundwood produced and the value added generated by forestry and logging – see Figure 2.
-There is also a link between the labour input (in terms of the number of annual work units (AWU)) and value added.
-However, it is worth noting that the number of AWU per area of exploited forest varies significantly between countries, ranging from more than ten AWU per 1 000 hectares in the Czech Republic and Romania to only around one AWU per 1 000 hectares in Greece and Finland– see Figure 3.
+There is a strong link between the volume of roundwood produced and the value added generated by forestry and logging — see Figure 2.
+There is also a link between the labour input (in terms of the number of annual work units) and value added.
+However, it is worth noting that the number of annual work units per area of exploited forest varies significantly between EU Member States, ranging from 10.0 annual work units per 1 000 hectares in the Czech Republic and Romania to less than 2.0 annual work units per 1 000 hectares in Sweden, France and Finland — see Figure 3.
 This pattern may, at least in part, be explained by the fact that forestry and logging work in mountainous areas generally requires a higher labour input than on large tracts of flat land.

 Data sources and availability